Westchester County in the Gilded Age

 Home of the New Rochelle Pioneer newspaper from 1898 to 1920, the Pioneer Building is an architectural reminder of the Italianate style popular in late 19th century commercial buildings.
 The building faced demolition in the 1970s but, it received an adapted re-use and remains a part of New Rochelle’s downtown landscape.
 It was added to the National Register of Historic Places on December 29, 1983.

 The John Wheeler House was built in 1873 in the French Second Empire style.
-Originally owned by John Wheeler who was said to have done some of the designing himself, this home is part of a large group of historic homes, going from Locust Hill to Bell Place.
-The John Wheeler House was added to the 1985 National Register of Historic Places.
+Wheeler is credited to have participated in the design of his home, which is part of the Bell Place-Locust Hill Avenue Historic District in Yonkers, NY.
+The Bell Place-Locust Hill Avenue Historic District, including the John Wheeler House, was added to the National Register of Historic Places in 1985.

 Glenview (also known as the John B. Trevor House) was built by John Bond Trevor in 1876.
 New York City architect, Charles W. Clinton designed the home in the style of High Victorian Gothic which is similar to the French Second Empire style.
 Construction on the home was completed in 1877 and the home remained in the possession of the family until Mrs. Trevor's death in 1922.
 The city of Yonkers purchased the home and transformed it into the Yonkers Museum of Science and Arts.
 In 1948, it was renamed the Hudson River Museum.
 By the late 1960s, a more modern museum was built in front of it, majority of the home's interior has been restored to the period of the Trevor's residency.